damianhakert/damianhakert.github.io/source/jobs/Director-Federal-Sales/index.md

 title: "Director Federal Sales"
 ---

-The Director of Federal Sales is responsible for managing and leading the Federal sales teams by overseeing sales, operations and strategies for new and existing customers of GitLab.
+The Director of Federal Sales is responsible for building, managing and leading the Federal sales teams by overseeing sales, operations and strategies for new and existing customers of GitLab.

-As the Director of Federal Sales, you will have the opportunity to build a Federal Program and team

-The right candidate will play a critical role in the creation and exeuction of a Federal Sales Program (Team, Strategy, Systems & Process) to maximize the adoption of GitLab within the Federal market.
+The right candidate will play a critical role in the creation and execution of a Federal Sales Program (Team, Strategy, Systems & Process) to maximize the adoption of GitLab within the Federal market.

 ## Responsibilities:
 * Drives, manages and executes the business and revenue of the federal sales team; develops, coaches and trains sales staff